zmalone/chef-web-docs/source/screencasts/spring-fundamentals/chef-lab.md

 To participate in the labs for webinar modules [2][spring-fund-week-2], [3][spring-fund-week-3], [4][spring-fund-week-4], [5][spring-fund-week-5], and [6][spring-fund-week-6], you will need the following:

 - Hostname or IP Address of your training lab server
-- SSH Username
+- ssh Username
-- SSH Password
+- ssh Password
-- SSH Port (default is 22)

 ##### Use the Chef Training Lab